Azure/azure-functions-sql-extension/README.md

 - Hit 'F5' to run your code.
 This will start up the Functions Host with a local HTTP Trigger and SQL Input Binding.
 - Click the link that appears in your terminal.
 - You should see your database output in the browser window.
 - Congratulations!
 You have successfully created your first SQL input binding!
-Checkout [Input Binding Samples](#Input-Binding-Samples) for more information on how to use it and explore on your own!
+Checkout [Input Binding](#Input-Binding) for more information on how to use it and explore on your own!

 ### Output Binding Tutorial ###